 Each bottle of wine sold by One Hope Wines goes to a different charity, including organizations for veterans and for animals.
 The proceeds from these ultra-festive glittery bottles of sparkling wine go towards children’s charities: each silver and gold bottle sold provides two meals to a child in need, while profits from the rainbow glitter bottles go towards the Trevor Project for at-risk LGBTQ youth.
 If you want to gift a subscription instead of a single bottle, they also have The Grapeful Club that lets you donate an additional 10 percent to the charity of your choice (while also saving money on every shipment).See It

 Faucet Face makes eco-friendly reusable water bottles that not only help prevent plastic waste, but make your drink taste better—and they donate a portion of all sales to clean drinking water charity Third Millennium Awakening.
 You can save money on multiple gifts when you buy this trio of bottles, but if you only want to buy one, each design is available on its own for $13.99.
-(If you know your giftee must sip from a straw, check out sustainable straws in metal and glass to go along with this gift, like those from Simply Straws.)See It
+(If you know your giftee must sip from a straw, check out sustainable straws in metal, silicone, bamboo, and glass to go along with this gift, like those from Simply Straws.)See It

 This limited-edition truffle collection from Vosges Haut-Chocolat includes three flavors, designed to be paired with cabernet, bourbon, and Champagne, respectively—and 20 percent of proceeds go toward the nonprofit organization (RED)‘s fight against AIDS.See It